Whether you ultimately forget or remember a word

 When you're done recapping, feel free to scoot up this page and see if you missed anything.

 Those steps are rooted in what we know from research about long-lasting learning, as I mentioned, and they work very well as far as I can tell from many years of teaching vocabulary.
-But if you've got some objections to this method, you're not alone:
+But if you've got some objections to this method, you're not alone.

 "That way of learning words sounds hard and time-consuming."

 Yup, sorry.
-People often look for an easy way to learn vocabulary, and we get seduced into thinking we're learning a lot of it by passively reading a vocab book or effortlessly skimming a word-a-day email.
+We often look for an easy way to learn vocabulary, and we get seduced into thinking we're learning a lot of it by passively reading a vocab book or effortlessly skimming a word-a-day email.
 But effort leads to remembering and to speed and accuracy in recalling words when you need them.
 The process of learning words can certainly be convenient, efficient, effective, and manageable, but if it's easy (meaning you didn't have to think much or work hard), then you might forget the words later.

 "But my teacher assigned me 75 words to learn this week.
 And there will be a test.
 I don't have time to do all this extra stuff you recommend."